What Are Contact Lenses

 Prior to the development of GP lenses in the 1970s, conventional hard contact lenses were made of a hard plastic material called polymethyl methacrylate (PMMA).

-Though PMMA had excellent optical qualities, durability and biocompatibility, it had no oxygen permeability, and many people could not wear the lenses safely for this reason.
+Though PMMA has excellent optical qualities, durability and biocompatibility, it has no oxygen permeability, and many people could not tolerate or safely wear PMMA hard contact lenses for this reason.

 Gas permeable contact lens materials generally are classified according to their "Dk" value, which is a measure of their oxygen permeability.
 Materials with a high Dk transmit more oxygen to the eye than those with a low Dk value: